Physical Medicine & Rehabilitation Residency

 Fully accredited by the Accreditation Council for Graduate Medical Education (ACGME), the Physical Medicine and Rehabilitation Residency at NYU Langone’s Rusk Rehabilitation is one of the largest rehabilitation medicine programs in the country and has trained more rehabilitation physicians than any other institution in the world.

-Residents rotate through inpatient and outpatient services at NYU Langone Orthopedic Hospital, NYC Health + Hospitals/Bellevue, the Manhattan and Brooklyn campuses of the VA NY Harbor Healthcare System, NYU Langone Ambulatory Care Center East 38th Street, and NYU Langone Orthopedic Center.
+Residents rotate through inpatient and outpatient services at NYU Langone Orthopedic Hospital, NYU Langone Orthopedic Center, NYU Langone Ambulatory Care Center East 38th Street, NYC Health + Hospitals/Bellevue, and the Manhattan and Brooklyn campuses of the VA NY Harbor Healthcare System.
 Each resident spends one or two months on a rotation block at each site before rotating to the next training location.
+To learn more about our program, take a virtual tour of our facilities.

 The program uses a pyramidal design in which residents perform most of their inpatient responsibilities early in training and transition to more outpatient opportunities as they progress.
 Chief residents create call schedules based on postgraduate year, although residents may make requests depending on their personal schedules.
 PGY-2 residents cover four to five calls per month, PGY-3 residents cover three calls per month, and PGY-4 residents cover one to two calls per month.
 Each resident has seven call-free months in the course of three years.